-The following tables (Table 41 to Table 45 show the comparison between what the farmer thinks of as the type of variety when compared to the results of DNA fingerprinting.
-Data are at the level of individual variety samples wherein the farmer is asked whether the variety is improved or traditional at the time the enumerator is collecting the tissue for DNA fingerprinting.
-Across the five crops for which we report these data30, we find slightly different patterns but all providing the same insight - that self-reported data from farmers about varietal type does not correspond to objective assessment from genotyping.
-This is consistent with a growing litreature on varietal misclassification (Wossen et al, 2019; Euler et al, 2022; Stevenson et al, 2023).
+The following tables show the comparison between what the farmer thinks of as the type of variety when compared to the results of DNA fingerprinting.
+Data are at the level of individual variety samples, wherein the farmer is asked whether the variety is improved or traditional at the time the enumerator is collecting the tissue for DNA fingerprinting.
+Across the five crops for which we report these data , we find slightly different patterns, but all providing the same insight - that self-reported data from farmers about varietal type does not correspond to objective assessment from genotyping.
+This is consistent with a growing literature on varietal misclassification (Wossen et al, 2019; Euler et al, 2022; Stevenson et al, 2023).

-In the case of maize (Table 41), farmers are as likely to report hybrid varieties as being traditional as they are improved.
-NARO-released OPVs are more likely to be reported as traditional varieties than improved.
-In cassava, there is a stronger, albeit imperfect, relationship between genetic results and farmer self-reported data (Table 42).
+In the case of maize (Table 51), farmers are as likely to report hybrid varieties as being traditional as they are improved.
+NARO-released open-pollinated varieties (OPVs) are more likely to be reported as traditional varieties than improved ones.
+For cassava, there is a stronger, albeit imperfect, relationship between genetic results and farmer self-reported data (Table 52).
+Beans (Table 53), sweetpotato (Table 54), and groundnut (Table 55) varieties are all much more likely to be reported as traditional, regardless of their genetic type.